Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Introduction

-In this paper, inspired by neural Gaussian generation in anchor-based systems \citep{lu2024scaffoldgs} and by point-cloud geometry compression \citep{schnabel2006octree}, we propose \ours.
-The method learns a compact representation with splat-wise abstract features and a few tiny MLPs, while compressing coordinates and features.
-Coordinates are stored with an occupancy-octree and entropy coding; features (color, opacity, transformation, and material cues) are quantized and entropy-coded with distributions predicted from hashed spatial descriptors.
-The design removes anchor--offset overhead, reduces redundancy further, and enables splat-level operations such as 3D editing and generation. \ours compresses the scene while qualitative (see \cref{fig:qualitative}) and quantitative comparisons (\cref{fig:quantitative} and \cref{table:quantitative_benchmark}) show that \ours matches rendering quality while pushing model size down to the smallest among strong baselines.
+In this paper, we propose \ours by disentangling geometry from appearance and introducing positional encodings to splats.
+Our method learns a compact representation with splat-wise abstract features and locality-aware embeddings.
+Inspired by prior works \citep{lu2024scaffoldgs,schnabel2006octree,chen2024hac}, in \ours coordinates are stored with an occupancy-octree encoding and entropy coding; features (color, opacity, transformation, and material cues) and scaling controllers are quantized and entropy-coded with distributions predicted from hashed spatial descriptors.
+Our design avoids anchor-offset complications, which introduce storage redundancy and rendering latency.
+Qualitative (\cref{fig:qualitative}) and quantitative (\cref{fig:quantitative} and \cref{table:quantitative_benchmark}) results and inference speed comparison (\cref{table:fps_comparison}) show that \ours achieves higher reconstruction quality and rendering speed while pushing model size down to the smallest among strong baselines.

-\paragraph{Contributions} Our contributions can be summarized as: \begin{itemize} \item We introduce \ours, a novel 3DGS compression method.
-It provides a simple yet effective strategy for representing 3D scenes with highly compact, splat-wise abstract features and tiny MLPs. \item We show that \ours substantially reduces the storage requirements for 3DGS while maintaining high rendering quality, through both quantitative and qualitative comparisons with the state-of-the-art. \item We provide a flexible hierarchy: the octree recursion provides a means to trade fidelity for size when needed, which is valuable for low-resource devices and applications with tight memory budgets. \end{itemize}
+\paragraph{Contributions} Our contributions can be summarized as: \begin{itemize}[leftmargin=1.5em] \item We introduce \ours, a 3DGS compression model that learns an explicit and highly efficient representation.
+Our design avoids the structural overhead of anchor-based methods, exploits the representational redundancy to compress scenes further, and accelerates rendering. \item We propose a novel positional encoding $\vf_{oct}$ using an octree hierarchy.
+These locality-aware features enhance reconstruction quality. \item Experiments on standard benchmarks show that \ours substantially reduces the storage requirements for 3DGS while maintaining high reconstruction fidelity and rendering speed, competitive with state-of-the-art approaches, making \ours well-suited for real-time applications. \end{itemize}

-\section{Related Work}
+\section{Related work}